About this guide

 - all the children being educated and cared for are siblings in the same family

-- a child to be educated and cared for is determined to be in need of protection under a child protection law and the educator is determined to be the best person to educate and care for the child
+- a child to be educated and cared for is determined to need protection under a child protection law and the educator is determined to be the best person to educate and care for the child

 - the residence or approved venue is in a rural or remote area and no alternative education and care service is available.

-Family day care is provided at a residence or at an approved venue.
+Family daycare is provided at a residence or an approved venue.

 Your approved provider is obliged to conduct an assessment (including a risk assessment) of each residence and approved venue of the service to ensure the health, safety and wellbeing of children being cared for by the service are protected.